cheesyminecart/blog-astro-v3/src/content/blog/io_moon_rundown.md

 For a long time, Io was believed to be a dead rock.
 It's interesting seeing interest in Io resurgent despite the near-celebrity status of its cousin Europa.
 Perhaps JUICE has paved the way for interest in the Jovian system to flourish as it did when Voyager 1 visited - whatever it is, I'm glad more and more people are willing to share their experiences exploring this exotic, often overlooked celestial body.

 ![Voyager 2's Shot of Io](/blog-images/voyager_2_io_shot.jpeg)

+_Like what you see?
+Feel free to [subscribe](https://thespacer-blog.com/subscribe/) to our blog to receive updates whenever we post._